General Overview

 Fan Coil Unit (FCU)

-A FCU is a smaller, factory-assembled device that is used to circulate and condition air.
+An FCU is a smaller, factory-assembled device that circulates and conditions air.

 Split Heat Pump (HP)